 When searching for raw honey, try to buy it from a local beekeeper if at all possible.
 To find raw honey locally, first check and ask at your local farmer's market.
 Also, inquire at your local natural health food store for raw honey.
 Raw honey is also available online as is the very expensive, but highly medicinal, Manuka honey.

 Avoid commercial, grocery store honey!
 Most grocery story honey is of a commercial variety.
-This commercial type of honey has been heated to extract the natural honeycomb from the honey itself.
+This commercial type of honey has been heated to extract the natural honeycomb from the honey itself and has lost its natural beneficial enzymes.

 Many times, honey is also pasteurized to kill of any microorganisms that may reside in it.
 Whether the honey is heated to extract the wax from the liquid or if it is pasteurized, the heating process effectively kills the living enzymes that we raw foodists are so fond of.
 The result is a clean looking, clear, amber-colored product with misleading labels of “organic,” “natural” and even “pure.”